 The concept of being wealthy boils down to this: the wealthy use their money to buy assets that make money so they eventually don’t have to work for money anymore.

 Sounds amazing, right?
 Plus, you don’t even have to be a millionaire to be wealthy.
-You need to have enough assets to cover the expenses to live the lifestyle you want.
+You need to have enough assets to cover your expenses, escape the rat race and live the lifestyle you want.

 When you are living your dream, you are wealthy.